Sample Answer

 Waste specific Reduction

-To bring the health care costs into a range that is sustainable for both the private and public players, healthcare organizations must implement programs to cut the costs.
-The programs should reduce the levels of payment, benefit eligibility and structure.
-The strategy should be less harmful to reduce waste to the value-added care.
-The strategy should focus on the sics waste categories: over-treatment, failures of care coordination, failures in the execution of care processes, administrative complexity, pricing failures, and fraud and abuse (Berwick & Hackbarth, 2012).
-These healthcare wastes sum up to twenty percent of healthcare expenditures or more.
-A strategy that aims to handle these wastes specifically has the potential to achieve huge reductions in expenditure.
+To bring healthcare costs into a sustainable range for private and public players, healthcare organizations must implement programs to cut costs.
+The agenda should reduce the levels of payment, benefit eligibility and structure.
+The strategy should be less harmful to minimize waste to the value-added care.
+The system should focus on the sics waste categories: over-treatment, failures of care coordination, failures in the execution of care processes, administrative complexity, pricing failures, and fraud and abuse (Berwick & Hackbarth, 2012).
+These healthcare wastes comprise twenty per cent of healthcare expenditures or more.
+A strategy that aims to handle these wastes specifically has the potential to achieve considerable reductions in price.
 However, implementation of such a strategy requires thorough evaluation because it may cause economic dislocations.

 References